 You will find the best views on any walk when uphill land is not in the way.
 Looking downhill or over valleys is almost inevitably better than uphill.
 Examples to look for are contouring a slope where the better views are downhill or sticking as long as possible to eiher shoulders and ridges than dropping in to valleys where views are restricted.

 Marshland is shown on maps by blue tufty markings on open land, usually on flat land near rivers.
 Avoid.
-Similarly avoid walking in river or stream beds for long periods, they will be rocky, steep sided and after rain potentially dangerous.
+Similarly avoid walking in river or stream beds for long periods (larger rivers tend to have muddy rather than rocky banks), they will be rocky, steep sided and after rain potentially dangerous.
 As pointed out earlier there will also be poor views.

 When planning a route look for possible alternatives to the route.
 They may be little detours to good view points, scenic spots, alternative paths, an isolated tarn.
 You will not know whether to include this until you are out on the walk.
 Changing the planned route can be done for a number of reasons; the pace and inclination of the group, the weather, any time constraints, getting lost, unexpected events on the route (eg: cows), all manner of things.

 I like to include a variety of terrain, things to see and do on a walk.
 There is nothing worse than a walk that climbs steadily up a steep grassy slope and descends much the same way.
 Try and include some rocks, even a minor scramble (essential with children), some rivers or lakes/tarns, trees, mix any steep sections with flatter walking.
 My personal favourite walks include long grassy ridges after a steep rocky climb.